Lattice Technology

 - Ability to create consensus over an ordering of transactions (essential for transaction security, e.g. the double-spend problem)

 - Use of powerful immutable persistent data structures as the lattice values.
 These can be of arbitrary size and contain arbitrary data, but only the differences need to be transmitted and processed - similar to the "git" version control system.
+This is enabled by the powerful CAD3 encoding format.

 Merge Context